baidu/DuReader/README.md

 ```
 python run.py --prepare --task zhidao
 ```
-You can choose which dataset to use by set the `--task` as `search`, `zhidao` or `both`.
+You can specify the files for train/dev/test by setting the `train_files`/`dev_files`/`test_files`.
+By default, we use the data in `data/demo/`

 #### Training
 To train the reading comprehension model, you can specify the model type by using `--algo [BIDAF|MLSTM]` and you can also set the hyper-parameters such as the learning rate by using `--learning_rate NUM`.
-For example, to train a BIDAF model on Zhidao Dataset for 10 epochs, you can run:
+For example, to train a BIDAF model for 10 epochs, you can run:

 ```
-python run.py --task zhidao --algo BIDAF --epochs 10
+python run.py --train --algo BIDAF --epochs 10
 ```

 The training process includes an evaluation on the dev set after each training epoch.
 By default, the model with the least Bleu-4 score on the dev set will be saved.